 There are no off-leash dog areas along the Oak Beach foreshore.
-However, the responses from the survey indicate that a number of dog owners allow their dogs off-leash in this area.
+However, the responses from the survey indicate several dog owners allow their dogs off-leash in this area.
 Dogs pose a risk to fauna as they may attack or scare vulnerable species, particularly when off-leash.